The best low-carb and keto chicken recipes

 When you buy chicken, it’s often a better deal to buy a whole chicken and divide it into pieces yourself.
 Chicken breast is usually the most expensive part and also the leanest.
-We suggest leaving it in the store and opt for thighs instead.
+We suggest leaving it in the store and opt for thighs, with or without the bone in, instead.
 They often come cheaper, have more natural fat and therefore more flavor.
 If you can get pieces with the skin on, it’s even better!
 You’ll find more tips on how to cook chicken below.

 What’s your favorite chicken recipe?
 Please let us know in the comments below.